bikallem/spring/test/set_cookie.md

 ## decode

+Test decoding `Set-Cookie` name, value and attributes.
+The attribute names are case in-sensitive.

 1. Decode `s` to `t`.
 Note the parse should be robust against whitespaces.
 2. Display name, value, extension.
 3. Find `Path` = '/'.